arunk7033/Python-Basics-Assignment/README.md

 ## Programming Assignment 22
    - *This assignment tests the concepts of Function and List Comprehension, List Comparison and Indexing, String Manipulation and Sorting, String Handling and Case Sensitivity and String and List Comparison.*

+## Programming Assignment 23
+   - *This assignment tests the concepts of Symmetry Check and Reversing Numbers, String Manipulation and Type Conversion, Looping and Mathematical Operations, List Manipulation and Set Operations and Mathematical Computation and Integer Division .*